Assisted Therapy Dog Adoption FAQs

 Do you provide training?

-We facilitate Obedience and Manners dog training as well as Advanced dog training for clients of our Companion Paws Therapy Dog Adoption program only.
+For the Train Your Own program, we facilitate Obedience and Manners dog training as well as Advanced dog training for clients of our Companion Paws Therapy Dog Adoption program only.

 What experience do Companion Paws adjudicators and trainers have?